Journera/glutil/README.md

 ## Background

-Amazon's Glue Catalog is generally pretty great, but sometimes things don't play well together, or a configuration mistake was made.
+AWS's Glue Data Catalog is fully-integrated with AWS Athena, an ad-hoc query tool that uses the Hive metastore to build external tables on top of S3 data and PrestoDB to the data with standard SQL.
+Using Glue's Data Catalog with Athena is generally pretty great, but sometimes the two managed services don't play well together, or a configuration mistake was made (e.g. in the Athena table DDL).
 For those cases, we have these utilities.

-At Journera, our original use case for this project was as a Glue Crawler replacement for tables that don't use Hive-compliant path structures.
+At Journera, our original use case for this project was as a Glue Crawler replacement for adding new partitions to Athena tables, managed with Glue's Data Catalog, that don't use Hive-compliant path structures and for tables built on top of datasets that the Glue Crawler could not crawl.
-For the most part this is a workaround, because at present Terraform (which we use to manage our Firehoses) does not support using formatted prefixes with data written in JSON.
+For the most part this is a workaround, because of current limitations with the Glue Crawler and Terraform, which we use to manage our Kinesis Firehoses, does not support using formatted prefixes with data written in JSON.

 ## Installation